 19.1.
-Key workers and other groups eligible for intermediate housing
+Groups eligible for intermediate housing

 - 19.1.1.
-The Council's Unitary Development Plan (UDP) dictates that most affordable housing be social rented accommodation.
+The Council's current planning policy dictates that most new affordable housing should be provided as social rented accommodation or equivalent forms of affordable housing, such as Affordable Rented housing (including London Affordable Rent) that social housing applicants are eligible for.
 However, a proportion of new affordable housing will be for those households who do not qualify for social rented housing but who are unable to afford market housing. - 19.1.2.
-This non social rented affordable housing, known as intermediate housing includes, intermediate rent(sub market rent) and low cost home ownership such as shared ownership.
+This non social rented affordable housing, known as intermediate housing includes, intermediate rent (sub market rent) and low cost home ownership such as shared ownership.
+Eligible households whose income does not exceed £90k (subject to review annually) per annum may qualify for intermediate housing.
 The City Council is able to nominate priority applicants to intermediate housing schemes.
-The Priority groups currently give preference in the following order; to existing social tenants, MOD serving personnel, households living in City Council provided temporary accommodation and other social housing waiting list applicants, all other Westminster residents, followed by households with a working connection in the City (both key worker and non key worker professions). - 19.1.3.
+The Priority groups currently give preference in the following order; to existing social tenants, MOD serving personnel, sons and daughters of overcrowded council tenants, households on the Council's housing waiting list including those in temporary accommodation, those who live and work in Westminster, followed by households with a residential connection in the City (both key worker and non key worker professions). - 19.1.3.
 Key worker specific intermediate housing schemes have been discontinued in 2011/12.
 Any rental or low cost home ownership property previously part of the Key Worker Living Funded Scheme can no longer be restricted to key workers when the property becomes available to re-let or for sale.
 All households deemed eligible for intermediate housing will have the opportunity to apply. - 19.1.4.
 All Westminster Key workers interested In housing opportunities specific to them and who wish to avail of intermediate housing opportunities in the City are required to register with the Home Ownership Westminster, the City's intermediate housing service.
-For intermediate housing opportunities in other areas of London and interest in equity loan products, key workers and other qualifying groups should register with the London wide service FIRST STEPS.
+For intermediate housing opportunities in other areas of London and interest in equity loan products, key workers and other qualifying groups should register with the London wide service Homes for Londoners.

-Appendix 1 Glossary of Terms
+Appendix I Glossary of Terms